cca/cca_invenio/notes/configure.md

 ## General Notes

-When a setting changes, such as something defined in invenio.cfg, you can simply reload the app (stop and then `invenio-cli run` again) to see the change.
-But some settings are like pseudo-fixtures that are using only during initialization (the RDM passwords field, custom fields?).
+When an invenio.cfg setting changes, the dev server reloads with the new value.
+But some settings are pseudo-fixtures that are used only during initialization (the RDM passwords field, custom fields?).

 If a fixture in app_data changes, then the whole app needs to be rebuilt.
-Run `./notes/code-samples/rebuild`.
+See `./notes/code-samples/rebuild`.
 This deletes the database and search indices.

 ## [Vocabularies](https://inveniordm.docs.cern.ch/customize/vocabularies/)